 Thinkific is an easy-to-use tool for Creator Educators.
 Anyone can create a video-based course on Thinkific in less than a day, using an intuitive drag-and-drop editor and a library of professionally designed templates.
 No tech skills required.
 Try Thinkific for free today.

-This article was originally published May 2022, and was updated May 2023 with additional resources for YouTubers.
+This article was originally published May 2022, and was updated May 2023 and December 2023 with additional resources for YouTubers.